Points, Lines, Planes, Line Segments, and Distance

 The measure of segment $ \overline{{AB}}$ can be written just as $ AB$.
 The segments can be added if they share an endpoint.
 For example, $ AB+BC=AC$ (and $ AC-BC=AB$ and $ AC-AB=BC$):

 Measures are real numbers, so all arithmetic operations can be used with them!
 For example, if $ AB=2$ and $ BC=2$, $ AC=4$.
 Makes sense!
 We can also say that the distance between$ A$ and $ B$ is $ 4$.
-Note also in our example, segments $ \overline{{AB}}$ and $ \overline{{BC}}$ are congruent, since they have the same size and shape.
+Note also in our example, segments $ \overline{{AB}}$ and $ \overline{{BC}}$ are congruent (notation is $ \overline{{AB}} \displaystyle \cong \overline{{BC}}$ ), since they have the same size and shape.
+This is from the Definition of Congruence: if two line segments have the same length, they are congruent.

 Here are the formulas for distance between and midpoint of two points, either on a number line, or in a coordinate plane: